 Inertia Friction Welding

-IFW enables us to design rollers in ways that traditional machining processes cannot.
+IFW enables us to design and manufacture rollers in ways that traditional machining processes cannot.

 This roller – made of aluminum and copper – was formed with the IFW process.
 One piece rotates, and then the two are pressed together, heating and plasticizing the metals, forging a perfect bond.
 CNC machining finishes to the roller you see.